-The results from this stage of the project are shown in Figure 6 from which it can be seen that the Minimum Night Flow was lowered by an additional 450 m3/hr to 750 m3/hr with the average daily flow dropping by a further 300 m3/hr to 1500 m3/hr.
+The second phase of the pressure control involved using the electronic controllers to provide further pressure reduction during periods of low demand.
+This form of pressure control is termed Advanced Pressure Control and requires considerable experience and care to ensure that it is implemented properly.
+The results from this stage of the project are shown in Figure 7 from which it can be seen that the Minimum Night Flow was lowered by an additional 450 m3/hr to 750 m3/hr with the average daily flow dropping by a further 300 m3/hr to 1 500 m3/hr.
 The total annual savings achieved through the use of the Time-Modulated Pressure Control are estimated to be in the order of 9 million m3/yr or 40% of the water originally supplied to the area.